TinySpins/Contour42/README.md

 ### Terms of use
 The code is provided under the GNU General Public License.
 Please review the included license file before altering and distributing the code.
-Note that the Python component of this tool is a fork from another project, and is provided under the Apache-2.0 License.
+Note that the Python component of this tool is a fork of another project, and is provided under the Apache-2.0 License.
 The Python component and its corresponding license file can be found in the 'parse_cvi_xml' directory.

 ### Prerequisites